zenml-io/zenml/docs/book/user-guide/component-guide/step-operators/azureml.md

 # AzureML

 [AzureML](https://azure.microsoft.com/en-us/services/machine-learning/) offers
-specialized compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
+specialized compute instances to run your training jobs and has a comprehensive UI to track and manage your models and logs.
 ZenML's AzureML step operator allows you to submit individual steps to be run on AzureML compute instances.

 ### When to use it